 - Fixed Wireless - Fixed wireless is a method of high-speed connectivity.
 Using microwave signals capable of supporting internet speeds of 1.5Mbps to 1Gbps and above, fixed wireless provides dedicated connections to support businesses of all sizes.
 Find out how it works here.

 We hope this list helps.
-If you have any questions or comments on these industry terms or you would like to find out more about the voice and data solutions One Ring Networks offers across Georgia and Texas, please contact our team at email@example.com or call 404-303-9900.
+If you have any questions or comments on these industry terms or you would like to find out more about the voice and data solutions One Ring Networks offers across California, Georgia, Texas, Maryland and Arizona, please contact our team at email@example.com or call 404-303-9900.